ManwaOkal/MyWeb/design-plan/design-journey.md

 > Discuss several (more than two) ideas about styling your site's theme.
 Explain why the theme ideas are appropriate for your target audiences.

-- For the background, I plan to use royal blue to convey an exhubarant feeling to anyone who visits the site.
-Ours is  story of hope, and a calm yet subtly bright color will do an excellent job to convey this.
-- Altenatively, I can use gray instead of royal blue since its a camling color and when combined with black font, it will equally do decent job.
-- For the header and footer, I intend to use bold white san serif fonts to create an element of professionalism.
-The bckground color will be gray.
-This blend of colors will make the text very easy and relaxing to read.
-- Lastly for the navigation bar, I intend to use rounded edges/ softened edges to easen the feel of the website.
+- I'm thinking about employing a royal blue background for the background to evoke an exuberant vibe.
+A serene yet slightly brilliant color will do a great job of communicating a message of hope to everybody who visits the website.
+Along with yellow text, the royal blue background will convey positive vibes.
+- As an alternative, I could use a dark background image for the body and a gray background with white writing in place of royal blue for some text-heavy parts.
+This "calming color combination" will help me achieve my objective of making a pleasant space.
+To draw the reader's attention to the navigation bar, I'll use black font against a white background.

 ### Final Theme (Milestone 3)

 > Which theme did you select as your final theme?
 Why?

-- I will be using bright blue and white colors for the background.
-The bright blue is meant to convey positive feelings around the website.
-The contrast between the blue and gray white will also be drawing the attention of the users to the navigation of the site.
-I chose this over the gray since I felt gray is kind of too dull and combining it with black font will be counter productive.
+- I'll go with choice number two (Dark, white and gray).
+The audience will feel calmer as a result of the contrast between the black, white, and gray, which also sets the mood for the site's content.
+Because it is more adaptable and simple to combine with text, I chose this over the royal blue.
+The theme is also calming.

 ### Theme Rationale (Milestone 3)

 > Discuss your final theme design: how do they fit your overall design goals and audiences?

-- Choosing royal blue for the the background will set a positive feeling for anyone visiting the site which is my primary design goal when developing the site.
-My audience will also feel an attachment to the positivity which might by extension secure more donations and more students.😁
+- My intention is to build a less formal and more welcoming website so that anyone who visits would enjoy reading its contents.
+Black, gray and white colors are definetly the best best to achieving this.

 > Emotion is a big part of design.
 What emotions were you thinking about or trying to convey in your designs?

 - Happiness
 - Inspirational
 - Calming

 ## Layout & Composition (Final Submission)